 I had been mostly pleased with Volkswagen’s MIB II base stereo.
 It’s no powerhouse, but it’s more than adequate.
 I had originally planned to simply tap into the rear speaker wires to feed a signal converter, an amplifier, and then a subwoofer.
 I think I would have been satisfied with such a simple setup.
 Then VW decided to discontinue its Helix subwoofer accessory, meaning they slashed the pricing by more than 50% to clear their inventory.
 I had already purchased supplies for adding a subwoofer, so I already knew I wasn’t going to keep the Helix box after the initial installation and testing.
 But the super-clean wiring harness and 5-channel amp with DSP were too good to pass up.
 Helix is a great starting point for a system upgrade.

 After installing the Helix system, I routed two pairs of the Helix amp’s subwoofer output into an Audio Control EQL graphic equalizer with subsonic filter.
 The EQL accepts the speaker-level input, shapes the signal according to my settings, and then outputs line-level signals for my Rockford Fosgate Power T500X1BR 500-watt monoblock amplifier.
 I use a Rockford Fosgate Power T1S1-10 10-inch shallow-mount subwoofer since my goal was to keep my spare tire and still have room for my other electronics.
 This subwoofer works in an enclosure as small as 0.4 cubic feet.
 I use a PLC2 Remote Punch Level Control to fine-tune the subwoofer levels from the driver’s seat.
 It’s mounted just inches from the parking brake handle and is usually set to just 35-50%, leaving plenty of room to provide much more bass, if desired.
 I’ve shared a photo at the bottom of this page.
 For the record, I could have done this without the EQL since my amplifier accepts high-level inputs.
 That’s one layer of complexity that can be eliminated, if desired.
+However, Helix’s subwoofer output is tailored for 6-inch woofers and lacks sub-bass in the 30-40Hz range.
+The EQL allows me to restore that range.
+I chose the EQL over the LC2i because it offers tailored adjustments, rather than broad.
 Those with the Fender system can duplicate my efforts using the parts and method I shared here.

 The box itself is unique, mostly because it’s more than just a box.
 I wanted everything to be concealed beneath the removable floor in the trunk.
 “Everything” includes the subwoofer, power distribution and regulation, amplifiers, ham radio, and a pure sine-wave voltage inverter.
 On top of that, I wanted it to be easily removable in case I ever decide to autocross or track the car.
 With that in mind, I made a full panel with integrated sub box and quick-connections for the electrical parts.
 The 3.25″ tall box has ~0.55 cubic feet remaining with the subwoofer mounted.
 I used Acousta-Stuf polyfill to fake more volume.
 The 68-lb panel can be lifted to reach the spare tire and whatever is left of the storage area; or it can be removed altogether.
 Getting the carpet applied evenly was my greatest challenge.
 It’s not perfect, but I think it turned out well.
 I will very likely build a replacement box and finish it with truck bed liner.